SomeWeekendReading/someweekendreading.github.io/_posts/2025-12-07-cornering-markets.md

 - Airlines (upper right) have collapsed from 34 carriers to 5.
 - Pharmaceuticals have done something similar.
 Here we show the corporate ancestries of Pfizer (combining 52 companies into 1 giant), and Sanofi (combining 18 companies into 1 giant).
-  (Note that Sanofi is largely European; this is a phenomenon common in most of the developed world.
+  (Note that Sanofi is largely European; corporate mergers to form oligopolies is a phenomenon common in most of the developed world.
 Hence, so also is revenant fascism.)

 These are _huge_ concentrations of corporate power.
 With the ability of corporations to donate to political campaigns, particularly soft money and dark money, they are